momoragno/mcp-hospitality-hub/knowledge-base/CONVERSATION_GUIDELINES.md

 ## Language Preferences

 ### Use These Terms
-- "Loft" (not "room" when referring to Zoku Loft)
+- "Loft" (not "room" when referring to specific Loft units)
 - "Rooftop" (emphasize this feature)
 - "Community" (when relevant)
 - "Workspace" (for business travelers)